-And there’s nothing quite like freshly picked berries still warm from the summer sun, amirite?
+And there’s nothing quite like picking and eating fresh berries still warm from the summer sun, amirite?

 Berry picking in Maine is a family tradition for many, and my favorite thing is turning all of those juicy and vibrant berries into something extra delicious!

 The berry seasons in Maine pretty much line up one right after the other, as one ends a new one begins.

 I usually go strawberry and raspberry picking and freeze some for once blueberry and blackberry season roll around so I can make this pie each year.

 Normally I love a double-crust pie with a golden crust on the top as well as the bottom.
 Actually, crumble pies like my Dutch Apple Pie are my favorite – YUM!

 But I wanted to make a homemade pie that would be delicious both hot and chilled, yes, chilled, it’s amazing!

 AND I wanted a pie that would have minimal oven time, especially for summer baking.

 How To Make Mixed Berry Pie From Scratch: